JvanKatwijk/qt-dab/README.md

 for switching this off, so that one might choose his/hers own browser.

 The feature will not work if
- * handling the TII database is not installed on the system, and
+ * handling the TII database is not installed on the system, and/or
  * you did not provide your "home" coordinates.

 The latter is easily done by touching the button "coordinates" on the